-This is my challenge – which I’ve chosen to accept – I want to try to read one book from every country in the world!
+This is my challenge – which I’ve chosen to accept – I want to try to read one novel from every country in the world!
 Preferably a classic, something of the ‘best’ that the country has to offer, unless that is one that I’ve already read.
-My preference is for a novel, or an epic poem; but if I can’t get that, then any poetry, a play or something else will do; if I can’t find a book by a native I’ll take a novel or other book written about the country by someone else, though I’d rather read a native voice.
+If I can’t find a book by a native I’ll take a novel or other book written about the country by someone else, though I’d rather read a native voice.
 I’m aiming for a work that can tell me a lot about the country and its people.
 If I can, I’ll read it in the original language (which will slow me down a lot!)
-I’ve settled down to a rate of one book a month and it’s my intention to post my impressions of one of the books on the first of each month.
+I’ve settled down to a rate of one book a month and it’s my intention to post my impressions of one of the books each month.
 I find I’ve already covered a lot of countries.
-But will I be able to find something for every land?
-Let’s see!

 As to the definition of a ‘country’, I don’t intend to limit myself to any particular list (which will anyway probably be out of date by the time I finish.)
 I hope to include at least some territories, should-be countries and once-were countries if possible.
-I’m reading them in order of population size – largest to smallest.
+I’m reading them in order of population size – largest to smallest, from China to Vatican City!
 Of course I’d already read books from quite a few countries before I started this project in 2011, so I’m going to read another one from those places.

 Lately my ‘month overseas’ has expanded to include also reading a title of travel literature on the country, listening to its music, trying to play some, watching its films (where possible), and trying to learn some of its language if it’s one I don’t know.